-Para 41 of the report:
+Para 37 of the report:

-- 52) The fact that all declared nuclear material is accounted for and has remained under the Agency's full scope surveillance for peaceful purposes, contrary to the main object of Safeguards stipulated in article 28 the Agreement, is not reflected and is a missed element in this report while it is a real fact as it has been reported in the SIR2009. - 53) The Islamic Republic of Iran has fully cooperated with the Agency in safeguards application on nuclear material and facilities.
-Therefore, a statement such as "...
-Iran has not provided the necessary cooperation to permit the Agency to confirm that all nuclear material in Iran is in peaceful activities" is absolutely wrong and has no legal basis and is a sided statement. - 54) Mixing the notions of "declared nuclear material" and "all nuclear material" in the context of Comprehensive Safeguards Agreement (CSA) and Additional Protocol, respectively, in a non-professional manner, has undermined the full cooperation of Iran in accordance with its CSA obligation and has also misled the public. - 55) It is regrettable that in spite of thorough explanation provided by Iran to the Agency, prior to the distribution, the report (GOV/2010/46) completely missed the facts, already
+- The fact that all declared nuclear material is accounted for and has remained under the Agency's full scope surveillance for peaceful purposes, in contrary to the main object of Safeguards stipulated in article 28 the Agreement, is not reflected and is a missed element in this report while it is a real fact as it has been reported in the SIR2009. - 32) The Islamic Republic of Iran has fully cooperated with the Agency in safeguards application on nuclear material and facilities.
+Therefore, a statement such as "...Iran has not provided the necessary cooperation to permit the Agency to confirm that all nuclear material in Iran is in peaceful activities" is absolutely wrong, has no legal basis and is another example of losing impartiality. - Mixing the notions of "declared nuclear material" and "all nuclear material" in the context of Comprehensive Safeguards Agreement (CSA) and Additional Protocol, respectively, in a non-professional manner, has undermined the full cooperation of Iran in accordance with its CSA obligation and has also misled the public.